vichi99/django-pymess/docs/installation.rst

 .. attribute:: PYMESS_SMS_USE_ACCENT

   Setting that sets if SMS will be sent with accent or not.
 Default value is ``False``.
+This setting does not work for SMS voice messages.

 .. attribute:: PYMESS_SMS_LOG_IDLE_MESSAGES